bloominstituteoftechnology/back-end-project-week/README.md

-# Back End Project Week // jaklundun
+# Back End Project Week // jaklundun - Part 1 MVP Complete

 This week you will build a backend for a note taking app called "Lambda Notes".